shu-on/battery-supplychain-system/README.md

-## Battery Electric Vehicle Supply Chain Management System (BEVSCMS) application prototype
+## Prototype application of EV battery supply chain system

-This is a prototype development of Supply chain management system application for EV batteries including recycling.
+This is a prototype application development of my proposed EV battery supply chain system.

-This application is developed in NetbeansIDE using Java.

-### 1.Function
+### Overview

-- Transition from the splash window (temporary loading view) to the login window.
+- This diagram shows an overview of this prototype system.

 <img src="./ReadmeImages/Splash.png" width="320px">